 - Take lamotrigine at the same time every day, tied to something you already do: breakfast, brushing your teeth, your morning coffee.
 If you're managing multiple medications, grouping them around the same anchor can help.

-- Keep a pill case in your bag means you're covered if you forget at home.
+- Keep a pill case in your bag so you're covered if you forget at home.
 If you tend to forget medication on vacation, pack extras.

 - Watch your supply.
 Running out is one of the most common reasons people miss multiple days.
 Refill requests slip through the cracks, and a stock tracker that alerts you before you run out can prevent this.